Gbx08/subdomain-/README.md

+# Subdomain TakeOver
-# subdomain- Take Over by IT-NINJA
+     by IT-NINJA